rahmanfadhil/cotton/docs/guide/model.md

 The `@Model` decorator takes an optional argument for the table name of your model.
 By default, if the class name is `User`, it will look up for `user` table in your database.

 > A model must have a primary column.
-And at this point, Cotton only supports auto incremented primary keys.
+And at this point, Cotton only supports auto incremental primary keys.

 Then, you define each columns by marking the class properties with `@Column`.
 Cotton is smart enough to determine the data type of that particular column using TypeScript types.
 However, you can still customize your column types by passing the `type` option like below.